Louis Lépine: The Dreyfus affair

+Police Prefect, 19001913

 The final decade of Lépine's tenure as préfet de police proved not to be as politically dramatic as his early years.
 He continued in the task of reforming the police force intent on creating a modern police force to meet the needs of Paris and France.

 In 1900 he founded the Musée des Collections Historiques de la Préfecture de Police in response to the Exposition Universelle.
 The museum concentrated on the forensic science of policing and has gradually grown through subsequent years.
 It now contains evidence, photographs, letters, memorabilia, and drawings that reflect major events in the history of France (including conspiracies and arrests), famous criminal cases and characters, prisons, and daily life in the capital such as traffic and hygiene.

-Lépine's realisation that the police required the support of the people to be effective was the catalyst to continue reform almost to the end of his tenure.
 In 1912 he founded a detective training school based on modern forensic methods of training.
 This was a lasting legacy and was a methodology admired and copied by other countries.

-Great Flood of Paris
+The Great Flood of Paris

 Lépine faced a number of high-profile events and crimes during this period of office.
 In late January 1910, following months of high rainfall, the River Seine in Paris flooded the French capital, reaching a maximum height of 8.62 metres.
 The Great Flood of Paris as it is colloquially known caused extensive damage and forced thousands out of their homes.
 The infrastructure within Paris came close to destruction and there were major concerns for public health.
 France mobilised to save its capital.
 Lépine whose office included public health proved as tough and authoritarian as he had been on policing matters.
-In the flood's aftermath he established new procedures to address the problems of flooding.
+In the flood's aftermath he oversaw the establishment of new procedures to address the problems of flooding.
 The instructions explained the importance of chemical cleansing and institutionalized the growing medical consensus about the causes of water borne diseases that had been controversial just a few years earlier.

 Armand Fallières, president of the French Republic and Lépine worked closely with each other at the outset of the flood as they were concerned that Paris could dissolve into major disorder if the government response was seen to be ineffectual.
 In the event major disturbances were largely avoided.
 Throughout the crisis Lépine was a visible presence attempting to lead from the front by reassuring Parisians that order would be maintained alongside the humanitarian efforts that were taking place.